yashcodes161198/LogMonitor/README.md

 # LogMonitor
-A web-socket based log-monitoring application with frontend similar to the terminal along with play/pause functionality
+A web-socket based log-monitoring application with frontend similar to the terminal along with play/pause and scroll-lock functionality